MarvellServer/ThunderX-Toolchain-Build/README.md

 **Build:**

-Docker images can build using the specific dockerfiles with
+Docker images can build using the specific dockerfiles with  build.sh

-    docker build -t <toolchain>:<tag> ./

 Additional files needed to checkout the git repositories like "github_rsa", "ssh_config" and application specific files should be placed in data folder.
 These files are not part of the repository.